BobbyBurt/microgames/README.md

 Timer visual can be a hand counting down in place of WW's bomb.
 Or is that lame

 ### Gamemodes
-I love the idea of a hot potato multiplayer mode where players pass the phone in a circle taking turns.
-It could be similar to multiplayer modes in WW Smooth Moves
+I love the idea of a hot potato multiplayer mode where players pass the phone in a circle taking turns, similar to multiplayer modes in WW Smooth Moves.
+To encourage players to pass the botone to the next player, a bomb could be shortening it's fuse after the microgame until the next player has the device.
+If the bomb explodes on you, (which will happen instantly if you lose a microgame,) then you're out.

 ### Brainstorming
 Could I imitate WW Smooth Moves’ forms by requiring the user to change the phone orientation fo